 The Oysterflex was initially equipped on the Everose Yacht-Master 37 and the Everose Yacht-Master 40.
 However, the Oysterflex bracelet is today found on white, yellow and Everose gold Daytona watches, replacing the leather straps.

 Like we have mentioned before, the bracelet plays a significant part in the feel and looks of a Rolex watch.
 Like movements and cases, Rolex dedicates a considerable amount of research as well as development to their bracelets too.
-Thus, whether you have a Rolex watch with Jubilee bracelet or Oysterflex, you can choose to ‘sell my Rolex’ or ‘sell Rolex London’ to reliable Rolex buyers in London and obtain the best possible price for it.
+Thus, whether you have a Rolex watch with Jubilee bracelet or Oysterflex, you can choose to ‘sell your Rolex’ to reliable Rolex buyers in London and obtain the best possible price for it.

 So, what is your favourite Rolex bracelet – dressy Jubilee, prestigious President or sportier Oyster?
 Let us know in the comments below.